butteredwaffles/trivia-game-project/README.md

 This project is built using the following technologies:

-- Next.js: Next.js is the framework used to create a simple React app for this project.
+- Next.js: Next.js is the framework used to create a simple React app for this project. `create-next-app` was used to bootstrap it.
 - TypeScript: TypeScript is leveraged to ensure type safety and maintainable code.
 - Trivia Questions: The trivia questions used in the game are sourced from [OpenTDB](https://opentdb.com/), a community database with a wide range of questions.